Laser Resurfacing Conveniently located to serve Pittsburgh and Pennsylvania

 Treatment of Skin Surface: Either a protective membrane or antibiotic ointment will be placed on the treated areas at the end of surgery.
 Either method will protect the surface and provide relief from discomfort.

 Itching and Dryness of the Treated Area: These are common symptoms once the skin has healed initially.
 Flakiness and dry crusting will gradually clear.
 Once the “new skin” becomes healed you will be instructed to use Bio-Images mild protection cream.
 Ask Dr. Cherup before using commercial moisturizers.

-Skin Protection: Plan to use a sunscreen on a regular basis for at least 6 months whenever you are outside.
-A wide brimmed hat is also helpful.
+Skin Protection: Plan to use sunscreen on a regular basis for at least 6 months whenever you are outside.
+A wide-brimmed hat is also helpful.

 Erythema or Redness: Virtually all redness should disappear in 2-3 months.
 A small degree of redness may last a month or two – or longer in some cases.

 Routine Skin Care: You may use your normal skin products once the new surface has healed.
 You may have a facial in about a month.